Mapping dynamical systems into chemical reactions

-System~(\ref{eq:ex1_translated2}) has an unstable hyperbolic equilibrium $(x_1^*,x_2^*) = (10,20)$ enclosed by a stable hyperbolic limit cycle, which are respectively shown as the blue dot and red curve in the state-space in Figure~\ref{fig:1}(a); also shown as grey curves with arrows is the underlying vector field.
+which has an unstable hyperbolic equilibrium $(x_1^*,x_2^*) = (10,20)$ enclosed by a stable hyperbolic limit cycle.
+We display these two features respectively as the blue dot and red curve in state-space in Figure~\ref{fig:1}(a); also shown as grey arrows is the underlying vector field.
 In Figure~\ref{fig:1}(b), we show the limit cycle in the $(t,x_1)$ time-state space.

-One can notice from~Figure~\ref{fig:1}(a) that~(\ref{eq:ex1_translated2}) is not chemical, since the vector field can point outside the non-negative quadrant on the $x_2$-axis.
-More precisely, (\ref{eq:ex1_translated2}) does not satisfy Definition~\ref{def:chem_sys} because of the non-chemical term $(-45/4)$.
-A naive approach to transform this system into a chemical one is to simply multiply $(-45/4)$ by $x_1$, leading to
+One can notice from~Figure~\ref{fig:1}(a) that DS~(\ref{eq:ex1_translated2}) is non-chemical, since the vector field can point outside the non-negative quadrant on the $x_2$-axis.
+More precisely, (\ref{eq:ex1_translated2}) does not satisfy Definition~\ref{def:chem_sys} because of the non-chemical monomial $(-45/4)$ in the first equation.
+A naive approach to transform this DS into a CDS is to simply multiply $(-45/4)$ by $x_1$, leading to

-Even though only one term of the vector field from~(\ref{eq:ex1_translated2}) has been modified to yield~(\ref{eq:ex1_naive}), the underlying dynamics has been drastically changed: (\ref{eq:ex1_naive}) has no equilibria and, consequently, all of its solutions grow unboundedly, i.e. we have designed a hazardous chemical system.
+Even though only one term of the vector field from~(\ref{eq:ex1_translated2}) has been modified to yield~(\ref{eq:ex1_naive}), the underlying dynamics has been drastically changed: (\ref{eq:ex1_naive}) has no equilibria and, consequently, all of its solutions grow unboundedly, i.e. we have designed a hazardous CDS.
 This catastrophic phenomenon, involving destruction of all non-negative equilibria and blow-up of chemical concentrations, plays an important role in molecular control~\cite{Me5}.